2017 Fresno shootings: Perpetrator

 Kori Ali Muhammad (born March 21, 1978) was the gunman in all of the shootings.
-Muhammad is a misandrist who expressed hatred towards men (especially white men), was homeless at the time, and had some association with gangs, but was not a member of one himself.
+Muhammad was homeless at the time, and had some association with gangs, but was not a member of one himself.
 He has three children.

 Personal background

 Born as Cory Allen Taylor, and also previously known as Kori Taylor, Muhammad changed his name to his present one as a teenager.
+He also used the names Kori McDonald and Kori MacSon McWallace.
 His grandmother said that Muhammad had been drawn to Islam at a young age.
 Muhammad's aunt said that her nephew also attended a Baptist church when he was younger.

 Muhammad was a resident of both Fresno and Sacramento, California.
 According to Muhammad's Facebook page, he studied multimedia at Cosumnes River College in Sacramento.
 A spokesman for the Los Rios Community College District identified a student named Kori McWallace—with the same date of birth as Muhammad—who attended Cosumnes, American River College, and Sacramento City College at various times from 1996 to 2004.
 However, no details were immediately offered about his studies or if he graduated.
 Muhammad also attended classes at Fresno City College, but according to a classmate, he would often not show up for weeks at a time and accuse his instructors of being racist.